2024

 For certain firms, flexible work schedules are not practical.
 Employees must be at work at specified hours for your company.
 However, there still are some methods to provide flexibility, such as allowing for flexible lunch hours.

-Flexible work hours are available to many of my staff, including me.
+Flexible work hours are available to many of the staff.
 It is possible for them to work at home and to choose their work schedules.
-My staff has lifestyles outside of work, and I respect that.
-Employees will become happier and less distracted at work if they pursue their interests outside of the workplace.
+Employees will become happier and less distracted if they pursue their interests outside the workplace.

 author-image